Bit Boy!!: Gameplay

 The game is played using with the Wii Remote held sideways or held upright to simulate an arcade joystick.
 After completing a Bit Generation, the score attack-based "Warp Mode" is unlocked for that particular era.
 Beating the last level of the game in either Classic Mode or Warp Mode allows the player to play through all levels again in the Turbo Classic Mode and Turbo Warp Mode respectively.

 Development

 With Bit Boy!!, Bplus wanted the game to "spark true retro feelings in all gamers, regardless of age", which led to it being set across multiple video game generations.
 The first three Bit Generations feature increasingly detailed 2D graphics (including the use of the authentic NES color palette in Bit Boy 2), the latter generations evolve from using simple polygonal shapes and blurry textures to complex models and sharp photo realistic textures to illustrate the evolution of the three-dimensional visuals.

 Reception

-Official Nintendo Magazine gave the game 31%, and they thought it was an interesting idea but was executed poorly.
+The game received "generally unfavorable reviews" according to the review aggregation website Metacritic.